ibm-cloud-docs/databases-for-mongodb/connecting-mongo-cli.md

 3. Save the certificate  to a file.
 (You can use the Name that is provided or your own file name).
 4. Provide the path to the certificate to the `--sslCAFile` parameter.

-### CLI plug-in support for the self-signed certificate

 You can display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
 It decodes the base64 into text.
 Copy and save the command's output to a file and provide the file's path to the `--sslCAFile` parameter.